KRUSHNAKANTAMOHAKUD/next-to-do/README.md

 ## To-Do App

-This project includes a simple to-do app.
+This project includes a simple to-do app styled with [Tailwind CSS](https://tailwindcss.com).
 To use it:

 1. Run the Prisma migrations:
    ```bash